As you well know, Patagonia is a remote geographical area joining Chile and Argentina in the southernmost part of Latin America.

 Chiloé island: from the city, drive a car or take a bus crossing the Straits of Chacao on board one of the ferries connecting the mainland to the Large Island of Chiloé.
 Ferry companies Cruz del Sur and Transmarchilay cross the strait every day of the year.

 Carretera Austral: you can begin driving, biking or riding from Puerto Montt, or leap-frog part of the road and take a Navimag Ferry to Puerto Chacabuco on a 24-hour trip at night.

-If you’re travelling down to Carretera Austral by your own means, this ferry ride is a safe and easy bet, allowing drivers to rest during the voyage, thus avoiding long driving hours until they reach Carretera Austral.
+If you’re traveling down to Carretera Austral by your own means, this ferry ride is a safe and easy bet, allowing drivers to rest during the voyage, thus avoiding long driving hours until they reach Carretera Austral.

 - Departures on Navimag from Montt to Puerto Chacabuco are on Wednesdays and Saturdays throughout the year (the company only provides transport on the routes mentioned above and does not provide a transport service between these ports and Carretera Austral).